se4astien/chuck-norris-joke-generator/README.md

 Joke Generator works with API.
 No installation.
-Used AJAX and XHR Object Methods.
+Used XMLHttpRequest Object Method of making AJAX requests.
 Use Skeleton CSS for the form.

 ## API